Skip to main content

 You will use the Error Taxonomy from Chapter 2, Exercise 1 to annotate errors in AI's systems analysis, not just factual claims.

-Now prompt both Claude and ChatGPT with the same scenario and ask each for a comprehensive analysis of all consequences.
+Prompt two different AI tools with the same scenario and ask each for a comprehensive analysis of all consequences.
 Compare both AI outputs against your own cascade map.
-Typically, AI produces a broader but shallower analysis — more categories, fewer connections between them.
+Typically, AI produces a broader but shallower analysis: more categories, fewer connections between them.
 Create a merged map (Draft 2) that combines the best of human and AI analysis with clear attribution for each insight.

 A comparison document with three columns: "Effects only I found," "Effects only AI found," and "Effects we both found."
 The merged cascade map (Draft 2) with every insight color-coded or labeled by source: Human (H), Claude (C), ChatGPT (G), or Synthesis (S) for new insights that emerged from combining perspectives.
 A brief note explaining which category had the most valuable additions.